 The Lilead Fellows Program is an advanced and intensive professional development program designed to empower, enable, and equip school district library supervisors to think differently and creatively about their library programs and to be effective and inspirational leaders for change in their districts.
-Conducted in part with funding from the Institute of Museum and Library Services (IMLS), the Lilead Fellows Program is in its first year, having had its first face-to-face meeting just prior to the ALA Midwinter Meeting in Chicago, Illinois and second meeting in College Park, MD at the Summer Institute in July 2015.
+Conducted in part with funding from the Institute of Museum and Library Services (IMLS), the Lilead Fellows Program rounded up its first cohort in June 2016.
+A 2016 grant from IMLS will help the continuation and expansion of the Fellows Program.

-25 Fellows from districts across the country are currently engaged in an 18-month program of virtual and face-to-face learning and sharing through online communication applications, at meetings during ALA and AASL conferences, and, just recently, at a Summer Institute held in the Washington, DC, area in July 2015.
+25 Fellows from districts across the country engaged in an 18-month program of virtual and face-to-face learning and sharing through online communication applications and at four in-person meetings, concluding at the ALA Annual Meeting in Orlando in June, 2016.

 The Fellows Program will enable library supervisors to: